NAPC Annual Conference 2019

 Dr Peter Aitken worked briefly as a GP in South West London before pursuing a career in Psychiatry.
 He is Consultant Liaison Psychiatrist, Royal Devon and Exeter Hospital, Director of Research and Development and Director of Medical Education at Devon Partnership NHS Trust, as well as Honorary Associate Professor of University of Exeter Medical School.
 He was RCPsych Psychiatrist of the Year 2016 and is immediate past Chair of the Royal College of Psychiatrists Faculty of Liaison Psychiatry 2013-17.
 He is trustee at the Anthony Nolan Trust, chair of the RNLI Medical Committee and trustee at the The Lions Barber Collective.
 Peter lives and works in Devon.

-Dr Thuva Amuthan, GP registrar at Penn Manor Medical Centre in Wolverhampton
+Dr Thuva Amuthalingam, GP registrar at Penn Manor Medical Centre in Wolverhampton

-Thuva has worked in the West Midlands since graduating from Barts and the London School of Medicine and Dentistry.
-He campaigns and organises numerous regional events for junior doctors.
-He has learned a great deal from collaborating internationally for the RIFT (Right Iliac Fossa Pain Treatment) study and the Vasco da Gama Movement – a European network for new and future family physicians.
-As an alumnus, he led the Next Generation GP Midlands programme to inspire future leaders.
-As a representative of the Royal College of General Practitioners, Local Medical Committee and Local Negotiating Committee, he has championed the interests of his colleagues and kept them up to date with the changing landscape.
+Graduating from Barts, Thuva has since worked in West Midlands.
+He has campaigned and organised numerous regional events for junior doctors in the region.
+He has learnt much from collaborating internationally for the RIFT study and the Vasco da Gama movement.
+As an alumnus, he had the privilege of leading the Next Generation GP Midlands programme to inspire future leaders.
+As the RCGP, LMC and LNC representative, he has spoken up in the interests of his colleagues and kept them up to date with the changing landscape.
+He is passionate about helping his colleagues and modernising the NHS.

 Kelly Austin, Social Navigator, Granta Primary Care Home